 How to Beat Back an Oak Wilt Infestation - Fit Turf

-Learn all about the dreaded oak wilt disease that's wreaking havoc in Michigan and Colorado.
+Learn all about the dreaded oak wilt disease that's wreaking havoc in Michigan.
 Discover how to stop it from ruining your trees on the Fit Turf blog.

 How to Beat Back an Oak Wilt Infection

-Oak wilt is spreading rapidly, devastating oak tree populations in Michigan, and in some areas of Colorado.
+Oak wilt is spreading rapidly, devastating oak tree populations in Michigan.
 Once detected, infected trees must be removed.
 Let Fit Turf save your beautiful oaks before it’s too late.

 What is Oak Wilt?